What you can do

 Emergencies can happen anywhere at anytime.
 Take a minute to prepare for a situation where your safety could depend on your ability to respond quickly.
 See safety strategies under Run > Hide > Fight.

-Review the Annual Security Report
+Review the Annual Security and Fire Safety Report

 Every year, the Police Department publishes the Annual Security and Fire Safety Report, which includes key information on crime statistics and safety resources available to the campus community.
 Read the report.